dem-net/Samples/README.md

 _glTFService.Export(model, Directory.GetCurrentDirectory(), modelName, exportglTF: false, exportGLB: true);
 ```

-This will run in less than 500ms and produce this nice model (you can natively open it in Windows 10's 3D viewer) :
+This will run in less than 500ms and produce this nice model (you can natively open it in Windows 10's 3D viewer):

 ![ste.gif](https://github.com/dem-net/Resources/blob/master/images/steVictore3DNoTIN.gif)

+All elevations are linked together as a triangle mesh.

 ## STL samples